haevg-rz/go-updater/README.md

 ## Feature set

 - Self update (of running executable or deamon/services)
-- Automatic updating :clock2:
 - Check for update :eyes:
 - Optional no major version update :guardsman:
 - Updating of external assets (with optional compression) :floppy_disk:
+- Support of different asset version (like windows, linux) :apple: :lemon:
+- Only a :earth_africa: CDN or :computer: FileShare is needed

+under development

+- Automatic updating :clock2:
 - every asset is signed with Ed25519 :lock:

-- Support of different asset version (like windows, linux) :apple: :lemon:
+to be implemented

 - Delegate to check if update is allowed or skipped :question:
-- Only a :earth_africa: CDN or :computer: FileShare is needed

-**Upload Tool**
+**Upload Tool** (to be implemented)

 - Different targets
   - FileShare